The Mystery Of The ‘Blood Rain’ That Fell In Siberia Has Finally Been Solved

 Because this lid was never actually put on the pile, an official from the factory explained that the iron oxide pile mixed with the precipitation and “a gust of wind blew it over the parking lot while the rain caused it to fall.”

 Researchers working at the NASA Earth Observatory note that precipitation that looks like blood rain is actually not all that unusual.
-In 191 BC, when a similar rain fell, the Roman Senate was so unnerved that they felt they needed to swiftly “sacrifice full-grown victims to whatever gods it seemed proper” to remedy the situation.
+In 191 BCE, when a similar rain fell, the Roman Senate was so unnerved that they felt they needed to swiftly “sacrifice full-grown victims to whatever gods it seemed proper” to remedy the situation.

-While the end of the world may be appealing to some, residents of Norilsk can be comforted in knowing that their blood rain was nothing but a factory mishap and that Siberia is safe until the next time something exciting falls from the sky.
+While the end of the world may be appealing to some, residents of Norilsk can be comforted in knowing that their blood rain was nothing but a factory mishap, and that Siberia is safe until the next time something exciting falls from the sky.